 “Can do, sir.”
 He saluted and shut the door.

-Kunst opened the front door of his house with a sigh, his wife deep in the cushions of the sofa, reading a book, their cat, Charlie, curled up next to her.
+Kunst opened the front door of his house with a sigh, his wife deep in the cushions of the sofa, reading a book, their cat, Charley, curled up next to her.
 She looked up as he flopped next to her.

 “That good a day, I see,” she replied, turning a page and placing a marker between the pages.
 “What happened?”
-Charlie stretched its black feet and curled on its head, waiting for a pet on her stomach.
+Charley stretched its black feet and curled on its head, waiting for a pet on her stomach.

 “What’s your experience telling you?”
 She had placed her book to the side and leaned closer to him, her head against the thick back cushion.